 Top 10 Good Reasons to Quit Your Job

 2. You Hate Your Job.
 Don't quit your job right away, even if you hate it.
-It's better to strategically plan your departure so you're leaving on your terms and you're not scrambling to find another job.
+It's better to strategically plan your departure so that you're leaving on your terms and not scrambling to find another position.
 Here's what to do if you hate your job.

 3. Illness.
-A reason that can get you off the "bad employee who quit" hook is illness.
-Either personal or family illnesses are legitimate reasons to quit a job, and sometimes a sudden illness can be an excuse to leave a position.
+Personal or family illnesses are both legitimate reasons to quit a job, and sometimes a sudden illness can be an excuse to leave a position.
 If it's a legitimate reason to quit (i.e., you or someone in your family is chronically ill), make sure that you have continued health insurance coverage after you leave.
 Also be aware that you may be eligible for Family and Medical Leave due to personal or family illness.

 4. Difficult Work Environment.
 Co-workers, bosses, and a negative office environment can all make your job difficult.
 In fact, they can make your workplace somewhere you simply don't want to be.
 Once you have tried every option, you may need to make a decision to leave.
 Here's how to decide when to leave a difficult workplace and how to move on.

 6. Going Back to School.
 Going back to school, either on a part-time or full-time basis, can necessitate a job change.
-Given your school schedule, your current employment may no longer be a fit.
+Given your school schedule and the demands of your job, your current employment may no longer be a good fit.

 7. Career Change.
-I know more than a few people who have quit a professional job because they want to do something different or they don't want to deal with stress or travel any longer.
+I know more than a few people who have quit a professional job because they wanted to do something different or didn’t want to deal with stress or travel of their industry any longer.
 Whether you want to move up or down the career ladder, a decision to change careers can make good sense if you're looking to do something different.

 9. You Got a Permanent Position.
 If you're working as a temp or at a part-time job and want to move on, one of the best reasons to give for quitting is that you have found a permanent full-time position.

 10. What Your Gut Tells You.
-One of the best mentors I ever had used to tell me that the best way to make decisions was to listen to your gut.
+One of the best mentors I ever had told me that the best way to make decisions is to listen to your gut.
 He said it worked with hiring, with deciding to accept a job, or deciding to quit a job.
 He was right.
 If your gut is telling you to quit, listen to it.
 Here's how to resign with class.

 Watch Now: Reasons to Quit Your Job